 How To Plant Lilies

 - For best results, plant your lilies where they will have a mix of some leaf mold or compost in the soil.
 Lilies prefer to have their blooms in the sun and their roots in the shade.
 Try planting them among annuals or perennials that will keep their roots cool.

 - Plant with the roots downward and the scales upward with their tops 4–6" below the soil surface and the slightly pointy end facing up.
 After planting, water well two or three times before freezing.
 Lilies are most effective when planted in groups of three or more.
 Space them about a foot apart - they will spread and fill this space in no time!

 - For container planting, choose a container with adequate drainage holes that's large enough to accommodate your plant's mature size and fill it with good quality, well-drained soil.
-Dig holes and plant your Lilies close to each other with hips roughly 4" apart.
+Dig holes and plant your Lilies roughly 12-15" apart.
 Tuck them down 4–6" inches into the soil with the bulbs' pointy part facing upwards.

 - Water thoroughly, soaking the soil to settle it around the bulbs.

 Aftercare for Lilies